The trick to a job interview is making a good first impression.

 Despite the leniency towards beards in the workplace, it still matters what kind of beard you are spotting.
 Some beards are considered professional, while others are just weird when worn in the workplace.

-13 Best Beard Styles for A Job Interview
+13 Best Beard Styles for Your Next Interview

 A stubble is one of the easy and smartest beard styles and the safest choice after a clean-shaven face for an upcoming interview.